 Tickets: Free

 This spectacular 800-year-old castle has established itself as one of the largest Christmas markets in Sweden.
-For four days, the building will be opened to the public and visitors will get the chance to wander around in the historic decorated halls, listen to Christmas music and visit the more than 110 craftspeople selling cheese, handmade candles, textile art, home-made mustard and much more.
+For four days, the building is opened to the public and visitors will get the chance to wander around in the historic decorated halls, listen to Christmas music and visit the more than 110 craftspeople selling cheese, handmade candles, textile art, home-made mustard and much more.

-When: November 30th-December 3rd
+When: November 27th-30th

 Tickets: 100 kronor (free for under-12s)